chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [MARLIN: Mixed-Precision Auto-Regressive Parallel Inference on Large Language Models](https://arxiv.org/abs/2408.11743): Mixed-precision Auto-Regressive LINear kernels, accepted by PPoPP'25
 - [ ] [MiLo: Efficient Quantized MoE Inference with Mixture of Low-Rank Compensators](https://mlsys.org/virtual/2025/poster/2987): augments highly quantized MoEs with a mixture of low-rank compensators, provide 3-bit tensorcore kernels, accepted by MLSYS'25
 - [ ] [PacQ: A SIMT Microarchitecture for Efficient Dataflow in Hyper-asymmetric GEMMs](https://arxiv.org/abs/2502.18627): accelerator design, but may be helpful
+- [ ] [Cocktail: Chunk-Adaptive Mixed-Precision Quantization for Long-Context LLM Inference](https://arxiv.org/abs/2503.23294): based on mixed-precision quantization to the key-value (KV) cache in LLMs based on token granularity, do quantization on KV cache chunk-level
+- [ ] [Oaken: Fast and Efficient LLM Serving with Online-Offline Hybrid KV Cache Quantization](https://arxiv.org/abs/2503.18599): employs an online-offline hybrid approach, setting outlier thresholds offline, which are then used to determine the quantization scale online
+- [ ] [SQuat: Subspace-orthogonal KV Cache Quantization](https://arxiv.org/abs/2503.24358): a more efficient quantization algorithm(?)

 ### Batch Processing